Friedrich Münch

-Friedrich Münch (born June 25, 1799, Niedergemünden, Germany – died in 1881, Dutzow, Missouri) was a German-American rationalist, winemaker, Missouri State Senator, and prolific author for German emigrants, beginning in the 1830s.
+Friedrich Münch (born June 25, 1799, Niedergemünden, Holy Roman Empire – died in 1881, Dutzow, Missouri) was a German-American rationalist, winemaker, Missouri State Senator, and prolific author for German emigrants, beginning in the 1830s.

 Biography

 He studied theology at the University of Gießen, Germany, from 1816 to 1819.
-There he met the brothers Follen (August, Karl and Paul, who founded a democratic and republican students movement, soon to be outlawed.
+There he met the brothers Follen (August, Karl and Paul, who founded a democratic and republican student movement, soon to be outlawed.
 He befriended the youngest brother, Paul Follen, who in 1825 married his sister Maria.

 Author Gottfried Duden, a German attorney, settled on the north side of the Missouri River along Lake Creek in 1824.
 He was investigating the possibilities of settlement in the area by his countrymen.
 In 1827 he returned to Germany, which he believed was overpopulated.
 There he first published a glowing Bericht über eine Reise nach den westlichen Staaten Nordamerikas ("A Journey to the Western States of North America") in 1829.

 The romantic description of the free life in the United States motivated the Lutheran minister Friedrich Muench and the attorney Paul Follen to found in 1833 the Gießener Auswanderungsgesellschaft ("Gießen Emigration Society").
 Both had participated in student movements in Germany.
 As they felt there was no immediate hope for success, they intended to establish a "new and free German State in the great North American Republic" to serve as a model for a future German republic.

 In the spring and summer of 1834 they led 500 German settlers into Missouri.
 They soon realized that the plan for a separate federal state would remain a utopia.
-They settled in the German-populated town Dutzow in Warren County, Missouri, on the north side of the Missouri River, not far from the former farm of Gottfried Duden.
+They settled in the German-populated town of Dutzow in Warren County, Missouri, on the north side of the Missouri River, not far from the former farm of Gottfried Duden.
 This helped attract German immigrants to the area, which along both sides of the river became known as the Missouri Rhineland.

 The German settlers were known as "Dreißiger", or "Thirtiers", as opposed to the later "Forty Eighters" who migrated after the failed European revolutions of 1848.

 Muench was retained by the railroads to write pamphlets urging Germans to settle in the area.
 They were published in 1859 and 1866.
 The Bremen Auswander Zeitung called him "Father Muench," the pioneer of German immigration into Missouri.

 Muench played a notable role in Missouri politics, where he was a fierce opponent of slavery.
 He campaigned together with Friedrich Hecker, a former German revolutionist who had immigrated to the US after the failure of the 1848/9 democratic movement in Germany.
-Muench was elected to Missouri’s legislature, where he served during the American Civil War.
+Muench was elected to Missouri's legislature, where he served during the American Civil War.

-Friedrich's brother Georg Muench moved from Lake Creek to Augusta, Missouri, where he founded Mount Pleasant Winery in 1859.
+Friedrich's brother Georg Muench moved from Lake Creek to Augusta, Missouri, where he purchased his Mount Pleasant farm.
+Georg's son founded a commercial winery that would eventually become the Mount Pleasant Winery in 1859.
 Münch was influential in the creation of the Missouri wine industry, which became the second largest in the nation before Prohibition.